 2. The second thing is water testing, which is easy and usually FREE!
 You need to know what is in the water or what is wrong with the well water before you can fix it.
 For example, any good backwashing filter for iron, sulfur, manganese etc. requires a pH of 7.5 or higher.
 The pH is easy and inexpensive to correct if it is too low, but you would need to know what it actually is to know if you need to correct it.
 The pH is determined by an independent water test, which we can show you how to get for free.
 If you have iron, you need to know how much.
 We can give you several examples of how to get water testing done for free.
 If you have sulfur and it seems like a lot, you should test for that as well, but that is not a free test.
 NOTE: you should never have someone who sells water equipment come INSIDE your home to test your water.
 These are not water experts normally; they are COMMISSIONED sales people.
 They can actually manipulate the testing.
 They usually make zero money if they don't walk out of your home with a sale!
 That sale is how they keep from raising hungry kids so most are fairly aggressive individuals when it comes time for them to ask you for an order.
 Remember that if it is a good deal tonight it will be a good deal tomorrow.
 Isn't that what your mother or father would tell you?
 If they say you get a special price or free soap products or an air filter if you do business tonight, that is your first clue you should NOT do business tonight!

 Once you have that information, please contact us again and we can tell you EXACTLY what you need and EXACTLY what it will cost.
 Most people are pleasantly surprised how low priced our solutions are.
 Any company that doesn't insist on this information probably hasn't a clue on how to properly treat water, or they are selling marginal products.
 You should be very skeptical of such companies.
-Remember: When it comes to water treatment equipment you should NEVER do business with ANY company who is not an ONLINE BBB MEMBER.
-It is just plain crazy.
-It should be the very FIRST rule in your decision making process.
-It is your first, and sometimes ONLY, line of defense.

 Please don't hesitate to give us a quick call at 800-701-9914 for a quick expert evaluation of your issue.
 Keep in mind our technicians are not allowed to ask you to buy anything or pressure you in ANY way.
 They just answer your questions and give you great advice.
 We are the online leader for water treatment worldwide.